ilker-h/Recipe-and-Grocery-List-App-for-Udemy-Course/README.md

-You can see a walkthrough at https://www.youtube.com/watch?v=UbCb7pU6fL0.
+You can see a video walkthrough of this web app at https://vimeo.com/381808925.

 Refer to Udemy course https://www.udemy.com/course/the-complete-guide-to-angular-2/.